branaphy/talking-clock/README.md

 # A Talking Clock created by Alice Vanni, Amber Lankheet, Brandi Hongell, Jingxuan Yue, and Wenjun Meng

 ## Project Description
+This is a multilingual talking clock developed for a combined assignment in the Programming and Introduction to Voice Technology courses as a part of the MSc Voice Technology program at Rijksuniversiteit Groningen - Campus Fryslân.
+The clock speaks the time aloud in 6 languages: Dutch, American English, Italian, Mandarin Chinese, German, and Latin.
+The German and Latin voices are synthesized voices, and the remaining voices are spoken by native speakers.
+Each language is spoken in its own respective linguistic rules for telling time.

 ## Installation Requirements
+Installation of `Python 3.6` is minimally required, however, installation of `Python 3.11` is recommended.
+Python can be downloaded from the following link: https://www.python.org/downloads/

 ## Installation Instructions
+1. Click on the green `Code` button at the top of the repository, then click `Download ZIP`.
+2. Extract the ZIP to the location where you want to install it on your computer.
+3. Open the terminal/command prompt and navigate to the file path of the extracted ZIP.
+4. Run `pip install -r requirements.txt` to install the dependencies required.

 ## How to Run the Program